Pedro Tafur

-Between 1453 and 1454, to judge from interior evidence in the single surviving manuscript, he wrote a book called Andanças e viajes de Pero Tafur por diversas partes del mundo avidos (Avid Adventures and Travels of Pero Tafur to Various Parts of the World).
-But it didn't appear in print until 1874, when it was published by Marcos Jiménez de la Espada.
-This work is one of the few books written by a Spanish traveler during the medieval period (that of Ruy González de Clavijo is another example).
-Tafur dedicates his book to a member of the Guzmán family, the same family to which Saint Dominic belonged.
-He thus provides biographical information regarding this saint.
+He wrote a book called Andanças e viajes de Pero Tafur por diversas partes del mundo avidos (Adventures and Travels of Pero Tafur Happened in Various Parts of the World) in 1453 and 1454, judging from interior evidence in the only surviving manuscript, but it did not appear in print until its publication by Marcos Jiménez de la Espada in 1874.
+It is one of the few books written by a Spanish medieval traveler, Ruy González de Clavijo's book being another example).
+Tafur dedicates his book to a member of the Guzmán family, the same family to which Saint Dominic belonged, thus providing biographical information about this saint.
 He also provides valuable details concerning the Baths of Zeuxippus, the Hagia Sophia, the Holy doors in Rome, and the obelisks in Rome.

-Having returned to Spain in 1439, some time before 1452 Tafur married Doña Juana de Horozco.
-A son appears to have predeceased his father, but three daughters are mentioned in Doña Juana's will.
-He played a prominent role in local affairs: he and his son both held office as aldermen in 1479.
+Having returned to Spain in 1439, Tafur married Doña Juana de Horozco some time before 1451.
+A son appears to have predeceased him, but three daughters are mentioned in Doña Juana's will.
+Tafur played a prominent role in local affairs: he and his son both held office as aldermen in 1479.